-This Italian Cherry Tomato Confit Bruschetta with Ricotta & Basil Pesto is just as simple as delicious, and makes the perfect snack or starter to feed a crowd!
+This Tomato Confit Bruschetta with Ricotta & Basil Pesto is loaded with Italian flavors, super simple to prepare, and makes the perfect party food!

 Super Easy Cherry Tomato Confit

-I always have a jar or two of homemade basil pesto sitting in the fridge, but if you don't have any or just don’t fancy making it, you can easily substitute with some chopped fresh basil, just to give an aromatic note to your bruschetta.
+I always have a jar or two of homemade basil pesto sitting in the fridge, but if you don't fancy making it, substitute with some chopped fresh basil, just to give an aromatic note to your bruschetta.

-Honestly, if you're looking for a light lunch or a super easy made-to-impress appetizer, you can't go wrong with this Tomato Confit Bruschetta with Ricotta & Basil Pesto!
+Honestly, if you're looking for a light lunch or a quick aperitivo snack, you can't go wrong with this Tomato Confit Bruschetta with Ricotta & Basil Pesto!

 - 2 garlic cloves, grated